14 Training Tips To Build Towards a 5k PR

 #13: Strength Train 2-3 Times Per Week

-Strength training 2 to 3 times per week with total-body workouts is one of the most effective things you can add to your running workouts to help you run faster and hit a 5K PR.
+Strength training 2 to 3 times per week with total-body workouts is one of the most effective ways to improve your running speed and hit a 5K PR.

-Strength training helps prevent injuries, correct muscle and balances, and make your legs stronger for a more powerful running stride.
+Strength training helps prevent injuries, correct muscle imbalances, and strengthen your legs for a more powerful running stride.

-Examples of good strength training exercises for runners include squats, lunges, deadlifts, step ups, planks, push-ups, pull-ups, rows, bridges, hamstring curls, calf raises, lateral lunges, side steps or clam shells, and other core exercises.
+Good strength training exercises for runners include squats, lunges, deadlifts, step-ups, planks, push-ups, pull-ups, rows, bridges, hamstring curls, calf raises, lateral lunges, side steps or clam shells, and other core exercises.

-Hitting a 5k PR is difficult, especially if you’ve been running and racing a long time and have already gotten your time down to something competitive for your age group.
+Hitting a 5K PR is difficult, especially if you’ve been running and racing for a long time and have already gotten your time down to something competitive for your age group.

-For example, you should eat a nutritious diet with minimally processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water and limit alcohol and soda, and minimize stress.
+For example, you should eat a nutritious diet with minimally processed foods and a wide range of healthy natural foods, get at least 7 to 8 hours of quality sleep every night, drink plenty of water, limit alcohol, and minimize stress.